 There is some confusion associated with the terminology "asbestos".
 The six minerals in the fibrous variety--regulated as asbestos--have equivalencies in a non-fibrous form that are not regulated as asbestos.

 The three main diseases related to exposure to asbestos fibres are:

 In most cases, asbestos-containing waste is sent to specially designed storage facilities.
 Those are subject to authorization and comply with general requirements laid down in ministerial orders.
 There are certain devices that make it possible to destroy asbestos fibres in order to allow the recovery of this waste if necessary.

 Most hazardous wastes can be identified by the hazard pictograms on their packaging.
 Attention should also be paid to what is defined as inert waste.

 Inert waste is any waste that:

 Hazardous waste is thus subject to strict packaging standards.
 It is done so that it can be easily recognized by anyone.
 These items include, among others:

 Households often ignore these pictograms.
 They prefer to dispose of their hazardous products by throwing them in the trash, like any other item.
-Unfortunately, this is a terrible practice.
+Unfortunately, this is taking an ill-considered risk.
 One waste coming into contact with another can become lethal.
 These wastes are therefore subject to a ban on mixing with other products.
-Any direct contact with them can lead to extra risk.
-But that's not all, as it can also harm the environment in the short or long term.
-It is best to be careful and find the best way to dispose of these materials instead.
+Any direct contact with them can lead to an extra risk.
+But that's not all, as it can also harm the environment afterwards.
+It is best to be careful and find the best way to dispose of it instead.